Lead Magnets, Opt-Ins and Freebies...

-Let’s explore what on earth a Lead Magnet is and why they’re great for all types of businesses…
+Let’s explore what a Lead Magnet is and whether they're worth all the fuss...

 What is a Lead Magnet?

-A Lead Magnet, commonly referred to as an opt-in, freebie, or freemium, is a vehicle for collecting a lead.
-It is something of value that you are offering to your prospect in exchange for them giving you their time and email address.
+A Lead Magnet, commonly referred to as an opt-in, freebie, or freemium, is a vehicle for collecting a potential customers contact information.

 Common examples of Lead Magnets include: